MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-04-09-MobileFirstPlatform-compatibility-with-third-party-plugins.md

 But in case of third-party plugins, there is a possibility of incompatibility leading to some MFP functionalities not working, some third-party plugin functionalitites not working or both.
 Below are a few suggestions that can be followed to resolve such conflicts when MFP Cordova plugin is used in combination with various third-party plugins.

 > **Note:** The suggestions below do not guarantee to solve incompatibility between all third-party plugins with MFP.
 These are only commonly observed patterns in third-party plugins that cause issues when used along with the MFP plugin and their possible resolutions.
+>
 Most of these issues have been observed in iOS platform.
-Hence the below sugestions are for iOS only.
-These can be extended to android, if needed.
+Hence the suggestions below are for iOS only.
+These can be extended to Android, if needed.

 ## Scenario 1: Third-party plugins replacing *AppDelegate.m*(in iOS) or having their own *AppDelegate.m*
 The MFP cordova plugin replaces the application's AppDelegate.m(this file controls most operations that happen during app launch) to include MFP capabilities to the application.
 If another plugin also replaces the *AppDelegate.m* or has its own AppDelegate file, then the MFP code gets overwritten.